Flexi-NeurA: A Flexible Neuromorphic Accelerator with Adaptive Bit-Precision Exploration for Edge Devices: Results and Evaluation

+To demonstrate the clinical and practical relevance of Flexi-NeurA for diverse edge-AI applications, we present end-to-end evaluations across three distinct domains: biomedical auditory processing using the Spiking Heidelberg Digits (SHD) dataset \cite{ref40}, dynamic vision sensor (DVS) gesture recognition \cite{ref38}, and standard vision classification using the MNIST benchmark \cite{ref39}.

-Each network layer is mapped to a dedicated processing core, and inter-layer communication is realized exclusively through address-event packets, as illustrated in Fig. \ref{fig:multicore}.
-While event streams are naturally accommodated by the event-driven execution model, the architecture also remains correct under high-traffic and dense spiking conditions.
-Inter-core event transfer is handled through a handshake-based protocol that provides backpressure and buffering, guaranteeing lossless communication even when event rates are high.
-As a result, all spike events are processed deterministically regardless of input sparsity.
+We evaluate Flexi-NeurA end-to-end on standard neuromorphic benchmarks using the Flex-plorer framework and synthesized FPGA implementations.
+As mentioned in Section \ref{sec:proposed_hardware}, each network layer is mapped to a dedicated processing core, and inter-layer communication is realized exclusively through address-event packets.
+Inter-core event transfer is handled through a handshake-based protocol that provides backpressure and buffering, guaranteeing lossless communication.

-All networks are trained offline using backpropagation-through-time with surrogate gradients implemented in SNN-Torch.
-Following training, floating-point synaptic weights and leak coefficients $\left(\alpha,\beta\right)$ are extracted prior to quantization.
-A representative subset of trained configurations and their corresponding classification accuracies is reported in Table \ref{tab:experiments}, highlighting the impact of neuron model, network topology, and inference time steps across datasets.
+For MNIST Digit Classification, as illustrated in Fig. \ref{fig:multicore}, standard vision processing is applied where pixel intensities are converted into spike trains using rate encoding over a fixed inference window before being mapped to the spiking cores.
+Grayscale images of handwritten digits ($28\times28$) are downscaled to at most $16\times16$ and normalized.
+The rate encoding yields no more than $256$ input channels.
+All networks are trained offline using backpropagation-through-time with surrogate gradients implemented in SNN-Torch \cite{ref17}.
+Following training, the synaptic weights and leak coefficients ($\alpha,\beta$) are quantized and subsequently extracted for hardware deployment.

+For SHD Auditory Processing, as shown in Fig. \ref{fig:flow_shd}, raw audio signals are initially transformed into spike streams distributed across $700$ frequency channels in continuous time.
+To optimize this for our hardware constraints, a preprocessing stage performs dimensionality reduction with a downsampling rate of $K=3$, reducing the input to $233$ channels.
+The time domain is concurrently discretized into $70$ distinct time steps.
+A high-level driver maps each channel to a specific neuron in the input layer.
+At each time step, the driver scans the $233$ input neurons, converts any active spikes into AER packets, and transmits them to the hardware.
+The Flexi-NeurA hardware is configured via SPI, loading the quantized weights extracted from SNN-Torch.
+Core 1 functions as a hidden layer with $128$ neurons, processing the AER packets and forwarding them to Core 2, an output layer with $20$ neurons, which returns the final classification to the driver.